Complimentary Dental Implants Consultations

 Slide to see the before and after dental implant surgery.

 The ideal dental implant patient is healthy, wealthy and wise.

 How healthy?
 If you do not have uncontrolled diabetes and you have a healthy immune system, you are probably healthy enough.
 Today, most implant surgery is minimally invasive, minimally traumatic and success is highly predictable.

 How wealthy?
-Complete implant treatment, from surgery to final restoration, can range from $4,000 to $40,000 or more, depending upon many factors, such as available bone, number and location of missing teeth, and fixed or removable restoration.
+Complete implant treatment, from surgery to final restoration, can be in the thousands, depending upon many factors, such as available bone, number and location of missing teeth, and fixed or removable restoration.

 How wise?
 In the long run, implant treatment provides highly predictable, long-term health and function.
 It is usually superior to conventional restoration in terms of service longevity and often represents higher value in the long run.